National Skilled Trades and Technology Week, November 2017

 Invite and Agenda

-The Official Launch took place November 2nd at Red River College.
+The Official Launch took place in October – November at Red River College.

 What is National Skilled Trades and Technology Week (NSTTW)?